Microfluidic cell culture: Fabrication

 Fabrication material is crucial as not all polymers are biocompatible, with some materials such as PDMS causing undesirable adsorption or absorption of small molecules.
 Additionally, uncured PDMS oligomers can leach into the cell culture media, which can harm the microenvironment.
 As an alternative to commonly used PDMS, there have been advances in the use of thermoplastics (e.g., polystyrene) as a replacement material.

 Spatial organization of cells in microscale devices largely depends on the culture region geometry for cells to perform functions in vivo.
 For example, long, narrow channels may be desired to culture neurons.
 The perfusion system chosen might also affect the geometry chosen.
 For example, in a system that incorporates syringe pumps, channels for perfusion inlet, perfusion outlet, waste, and cell loading would need to be added for the cell culture maintenance.
 Perfusion in microfluidic cell culture is important to enable long culture periods on-chip and cell differentiation.

 Other critical aspects for controlling the microenvironment include: cell seeding density, reduction of air bubbles as they can rupture cell membranes, evaporation of media due to an insufficiently humid environment, and cell culture maintenance (i.e. regular, timely media changes).

 Cell's health is defined as the collective equilibrium activities of essential and specialized cellular processes; while a cell stressor is defined as a stimulus that causes excursion from its equilibrium state.
 Hence, cell health may be perturbed within microsystems based on platform design or operating conditions.
 Exposure to stressors within microsystems can impact cells through direct and indirect ways.
 Therefore, it is important to design the microfluidics system for cell culture in a manner that minimizes cell stress situations.
-For example, by minimizing cell suspension, by avoiding abrupt geometries (which tend to favor bubble formation), designing higher and wider channels (to avoid shear stress), avoid thermosensitive hydrogels...
+For example, by minimizing cell suspension, by avoiding abrupt geometries (which tend to favor bubble formation), designing higher and wider channels (to avoid shear stress), or avoiding thermosensitive hydrogels.